-Erebus: the Primordial Greek God of Darkness
+Erebus: The Primordial Greek God of Darkness

 Erebus, the primordial god of deep darkness in Greek mythology, has no particular stories about him.
 Still, the terrible “otherness” of being defined as “completely empty” makes them infinitely intriguing.
 Erebus sits between Heaven and Earth, full of power and fury.
 Of course, the Greek god would then be the perfect name to give a volcano or an empty dust bowl on Mars.